-This is a pretty typical behavior for kids with feeding tubes.
-They need oral input and since they aren’t getting it from food, they often turn to their fingers instead.
+This is pretty typical behavior for kids with feeding tubes.
+They need oral input.
+Since they aren’t getting it from food, they often turn to their fingers.
 You’ve done a good job of determining what triggers this behavior.
 That will be helpful to you.

 The sour candy spray is worth a try for sure.
 However, the taste might be too intense for him since he is over-responsive to oral input in general.
-You could experiment with milder flavors too like vanilla pudding or grape Kool-Aid powder as long as there are no oral feeding restrictions or precautions.
-The thinking is that as his oral input increases, he will have less of a need to put his fingers in his mouth.
+You could experiment with milder flavors, too.
+Good choices include vanilla pudding or grape Kool-Aid powder.
+Just ensure there are no oral feeding restrictions or precautions.
+As his oral input increases, his need to put fingers in his mouth will decrease (at least that’s the current thinking).
 Here are some other things to try:

-1. Fingers have very little taste, a smooth texture and are fairly warm.
+- Fingers have very little taste, a smooth texture, and are fairly warm.
 Try to find chew toys that have those same qualities.
 A nontextured chew tube might come the closest.
 You might even try warming it up by running it under warm water.

-3. Try to get him to engage with blowing activities.
-Blowing through a straw to move a cottonball toward a target, blowing a whistle or blow toys like these:
+- Try to get him to engage with blowing activities.
+Blowing through a straw to move a cotton ball toward a target, blowing a whistle, or blow toys like these at Therapro.com.

-4. Once you have found some strategies like those above that work for him, try setting aside 5–10 minutes periodically throughout the day to give him oral input.
-Maybe a paraprofessional could be trained to do this.
-Ideally, giving him more intense oral input periodically will reduce his needs for fingers to be in the mouth.
+- Once you have found some strategies like those above that work for him, try setting aside 5–10 minutes periodically throughout the day to give him oral input.
+You might train a paraprofessional to do this task.
+Ideally, giving him more intense oral input periodically will reduce his need for fingers to be in the mouth.

 I hope that helps!
 Please keep me posted on what works for this child.
-And let me know if I be of further help!
+Let me know if I can be of further help!